kobalt66/SimpleC/README.md

 You can create a new SimpleC script inside the project.
 (In step 6) To run those scripts you simply have to type in the file name of the script.

+The code is constantly updating!
+It could be the case that the code you download might not work as intended!
+Just wait for a new version of the code and your issues might be fixed.